Morocco Culture and Music Tour

 Day 3: Overland travel to Fez

-The first guilds you will immediately encounter are the cobblers, the saddlers, and blacksmiths interlaced by some caravansaries for tribesmen who come from the surrounding areas to trade and supply their needs.
-Down the hill to Juteya you will encounter all sorts of crafts but noticeably carpenters and leather workers as one of the traditional tanneries is not far.
-This walk will lead you to El Ashabine square with its different activities, from there we will wind our way to the Sgha square which will lead us to Attarine then souk el henna and the Mausoleum of Moulay Idris the founder of Fez next to it you will visit the Nejjarine square with its famous fountain, its guild of carpentry, the museum of folk arts at the Fondouk, the tannery and on to visit the great Mosque university of al Quarrawiyyine the landmark of Fez passing by the market of dried fruits, the Medersa Attarine to Sbetryyine bookbinders the Seffarine Square where the tapping of metalworkers on copper and Brass is still deafening the passersby as it was the case for centuries.
-You will break for lunch then continue exploring the marvels of Fez Medina.
-Initially, this will highlight the Dyers of silk and other yarns workshops, Foundouk Tetouan a medieval warehouse where all kinds of traditional products are traded in the old fashion.
-Your discovery visit will proceed on to the shrine of Sidi Ahmed Tijani and up by foundouk Lihoudi where a family will host you for a traditional meant tea in their home in the Medina of Fez, the heartbeat of Morocco.
+In the morning, you will depart for Fez, where you will check into your hotel, a Moorish Riad in the Medina, and eat lunch upon arrival.
+You will devote your afternoon to exploring Fez with a historic tour that includes visits to the Mellah (the oldest Jewish quarter in Fez), the King's Palace, and the Batha Museum of Moroccan Arts.
+Then we will drive to the Merinides hill to visit their necropolis, where you will enjoy the best panoramic view of the Old walled Medina of Fez, brimful with all its countless minarets to call for the prayers in a city that has responded to these calls for 12 centuries.
+Drive down the hills to the gate of Bab Guissa north of Fez to leave your vehicle and enter a world that belongs to an ancient time.
+Fez has preserved its integrity throughout its existence, and the Medina remains unchanged as it was centuries ago.
+Not even a bicycle can be used as a tool for transportation.
+Only donkeys, mules, and horses can help move all that the city produces and needs as supplies throughout the Medina of Fez.
+The first guilds you will immediately encounter are the cobblers, the saddlers, and the blacksmiths, interlaced by some caravansaries for tribe members who come from the surrounding areas to trade and supply their needs.
+Down the hill to Juteya, you will encounter all sorts of crafts, but noticeably carpenters and leather workers, as one of the traditional tanneries is not far.
+This walk will lead you to El Ashabine square with its different activities, from there we will wind our way to the Sgha square which will lead us to Attarine then souk el henna and the Mausoleum of Moulay Idris the founder of Fez next to it you will visit the Nejjarine square with its famous fountain, its guild of carpentry, the museum of folk arts at the Fondouk, the tannery and on to see the great Mosque university of al Quarrawiyyine the landmark of Fez passing by the market of dried fruits, the Medersa Attarine to Sbetryyine bookbinders the Seffarine Square where the tapping of metalworkers on copper and Brass is still deafening the passersby as it was the case for centuries.
+You will break for lunch, then continue exploring the marvels of Fez Medina.
+Initially, this will highlight the Dyers of silk and other yarns workshops, Foundouk Tetouan, a medieval warehouse where all kinds of traditional products are traded in the old-fashioned way.
+Your discovery visit will proceed to the shrine of Sidi Ahmed Tijani and up to the foundouk Lihoudi, where a family will host you for a traditional mint tea in their home in the Medina of Fez, the heartbeat of Morocco.
 After dinner in your hotel, the Ambiance of the Issawa Spiritual drummers will fill up the courtyard of your Riad.
 Enjoy dancing and chanting in the ambiance of a family circle.
 BB

 Day 4: Day excursion to Mount Zalagh